forgedway/it-notes/technologies/unicode.md

 the `ISO/IEC 10646`.
 Originally, it was an unrelated standard to Unicode, but in 1990 it was unified with Unicode.

-The UCS standard also have two fixed-length encodings: `UCS-2` and `UCS-4`.
+The UCS standard also has two fixed-length encodings: `UCS-2` and `UCS-4`.
 These encodings are considered outdated and have been superseded by `UTF-16` and `UTF-32` respectively.